pixelmorto/wine-discord-rpc/README.md

 ## Improvements

 Feel free to send pull requests and/or raise issues if things are not working properly or it could use improvement.

+## TODO

+- Create a patch for proton that launches this program in the background
+- Create a shell script that launches the program in the background and then launch the user specified program
+- Bigger buffer size (is it needed?)
+- better ways to update the rpc

+## License
+MIT License.